 The illustrations are OK but sometimes confuse the eye, not as artful as many other books in this genre.
 There is a little endangered animal quiz, fact family page and “For Creative Minds” page for deeper understanding at the end of the main story which may be copied and used by the classroom teacher.

-I always look forward to this great set of new books!Sylvan Dell has sent me these five new titles that will really "beef up" your science and math curriculum.
-In case you don't know - Sylvan Dell's website is just FULL of wonderful teaching activities, related websites, and "For Creative Minds" a wonderful educational section for each book.
+I always look forward to this great set of new books!Arbordale has sent me these five new titles that will really "beef up" your science and math curriculum.
+In case you don't know - Arbordale's website is just FULL of wonderful teaching activities, related websites, and "For Creative Minds" a wonderful educational section for each book.

 What's the Difference?
 An Endangered Animal Subtraction Story by Suzanne Slade and illustrated by Joan Waites is my second title in this set.
 This is a sequel to What's New at the Zoo - and is way to practice subtraction skills while learning about endangered animals.
 I think this is also a brilliant idea and will be great in classrooms.